Jupita-io/java/README.md

 There are 3 APIs within the Juptia Agent product – `dump` `rating` & `feed`:

 - Dump allows you to send the utterances you wish to send.
-- rating allows you to retrieve the rating for the agent in question.
+- Rating allows you to retrieve the rating for the agent in question.
-- feed provides you with some basic rating analytics.
+- Feed provides you with some basic rating analytics.

 ## Quickstart
 ### Step 1